roles-ansible/ansible_role_disable_sleep/README.md

  Something wrong?
 ---------------
 Please feel free to expand this role or open an issue if something is not working properly!

+**Maintainance:** poor
+*Pull-Requests will be reviews, but don't expect any improvements of this old ansible role.
+Use at your own risk!*